danthedaniel/danthedaniel.github.io/content/posts/twitch-donations-irl.md

 <div style="width:100%;display:flex;flex-direction:row;justify-content:space-around;">
   <div style="background:rgba(255,255,255,0.05);border-left:4px solid #44e;padding:1rem 1.5rem;margin:0 0 1.5rem 0;border-radius:0.5rem;font-size:0.9em;width:calc(80% - 3rem);">
-    <strong>Side note:</strong> The way the LEDs work is kind of fun.
+    The way the LEDs work is kind of fun.
 Each display is driven by a Raspberry Pi 5 (2GB model).
 What you see on the screen is a web page hosted on the same server hosting all of the other donation related functionality.
-The Pi hosts a web server that provides an API to control the LEDs which the web page connects to in a cross-origin request to localhost:3000.
+The Pi also hosts a web server that provides an API to control the LEDs which the web page connects to in a cross-origin request to localhost:3000.
 In order to simplify deployments the LED API receives what are essentially 1-dimensional shader functions written in JavaScript.
-I take functions right out of the front-end JS, <a href="https://github.com/noisebridge/donate-portal/blob/5a5c560bf6355bc7957d1159200ebccd25df32aa/src/assets/js/effects/led_effects.mjs#L89" target="_blank">call <code>toString()</code> on them</a> and ship them off to the Pi <a href="https://github.com/noisebridge/alert-kiosks/blob/b4c33492f700a3f2f09db39193ce9aca1f0d8fe9/rgb-server/index.ts#L141" target="_blank">where they are <code>eval()</code>'d</a> :D
+I take functions right out of the front-end, <a href="https://github.com/noisebridge/donate-portal/blob/5a5c560bf6355bc7957d1159200ebccd25df32aa/src/assets/js/effects/led_effects.mjs#L89" target="_blank">call <code>toString()</code> on them</a> and ship them off to the Pi <a href="https://github.com/noisebridge/alert-kiosks/blob/b4c33492f700a3f2f09db39193ce9aca1f0d8fe9/rgb-server/index.ts#L141" target="_blank">where they are <code>eval()</code>'d</a> :D
   </div>
 </div>